ComputingTheGraphics/ComputingTheGraphics.github.io/README.md

 [ComputingTheGraphics](https://www.computingthegraphics.com)

 ## Current and Future Posts:

+- Check out our project page issues section to see upcoming post ideas
+- Current posts can be found in their associated directory of the posts folder
+- Content includes the following tags:

+TODO - remove the below to a different location
 TODO - UPDATE THIS TO BETTER REFLECT CONTENT OR JUST REMOVE ENTIRELY
 - What is Computer Graphics?
   - Introduction